Bankhead Ghost Town

 On-leash dogs are allowed within the Bankhead coal mining town.

-For those who ride their bikes on the Minnewanka Loop or the mountain bike trail from Cascade Ponds, you will not find any bike racks.
+If you ride here via the Minnewanka Loop or from Cascade Ponds, you won’t find any bike racks.
 Bring a bike lock large enough to wrap it around your bikes and a small tree.

 There are no washrooms in the Lower Bankhead parking lot.
 If you need one, try the nearby Cascade Ponds picnic area or the Upper Bankhead picnic area.